cde-sede/blog/src/templates/articles/multilayer.md

 5. Returns the activated output

-In a previous [article](/perceptron.html), we explored the simple perceptron model, which provides the foundation for neural networks.
+Previously, we explored the simple perceptron model, which provides the foundation for neural networks.
 Now, we'll extend this understanding to explain how forward propagation works in multi-layer networks using matrix operations, as implemented in our neural network framework.

 Recall that a single perceptron computes its output as follows:

 {{previous}}

 Where:
-- {{inputs}} are the inputs
+- ~$x_i$ are the inputs
-- {{weights}} are the weights
+- ~$w_i$ are the weights
-- {{bias}} is the bias
+- ~$b$ the bias
-- {{fn}} is the activation function
+- ~$f$ is the activation function

 ## Extending to Layers with Matrix Operations

 The neural network layer implementation we examined earlier extends this concept to handle multiple neurons organized in layers, using matrix operations for efficient computation.
+In the perceptron implementation, the prediction is calculated by multiplying every weigth with every input value.
+The exact same operation can be match at the same time for every neuron in a layer using a matrix.

 ### Mathematical Formulation